46ki75/serverless-aws-node-typescript-express/README.md

 npm start
 ```

-This will start the server on a predefined port, and it will be accessible via browser or Postman.
+This command will automatically compile the TypeScript files into JavaScript and then start the server on a predefined port.
+Once started, the server will be accessible via a browser or Postman.

 ### Development with Live Reloading